llord1/llord1.github.io/Introductory.md

 - __*Self-esteem needs*__ can be explored as topics related to __*Attitudes*__.

+Maslow's fourth level esteem needs were originally classified into two categories of esteem for oneself (dignity, achievement, mastery, independence), and the desire for reputation or respect from others (e.g., status, prestige).
+Maslow highlighted that these needs were crucial for children and adolescents and precedes real self-esteem or dignity.

-The pursuit of this level would allow one to focus on sentiment analysis projects.
-This may be in the form of applying sentiment analysis tools, such as LIWC to better understand the perceptions of individuals in society.
-It might also provide insight into certain communities or regions.
+One could argue that the concepts of esteem and perceptions are often linked; it is how one perceives themselves, and how others perceive them may add or subtract from their status, prestige, or sense of dignity.
+Data science enables the exploration of perceptions through several tools and techniques; most notably, sentiment analysis.
+Therefore, the pursuit of sentiment analysis projects would occur at this level.
+To better understand the perceptions of individuals, tools such as LIWC may be applied.
+It might also provide insight into some communities or regions.

-For example, LIWC sentiment analysis can be performed on the works of established figures in certain industries.
-This may provide insight as to their underlying personalities based on the way they express themselves in their writing.
-Sentiment analysis can allow for the exploration of the perceptions of certain languages, cultures, economic statuses, and environments.
-For example, Tripadvisor and Twitter data can be analyzed to determine what natives and non-natives perceptions are of a certain country.
+For example, LIWC sentiment analysis can be performed on the works of established figures in specific industries.
+The works of individuals such as Maslow, himself,  and Noam Chomsky, can be studied due to their significance to academia.
+Based on the way they express themselves in their writing, one can glean insight into their underlying personalities.
+Sentiment analysis can support the exploration of the perceptions of individual languages, cultures, economic statuses, and environments.
+For instance, to assess the internal and external perceptions of a chosen country, Tripadvisor and Twitter data can be examined.

 - __*Cognitive needs*__ can be explored as topics related to __*Analysis*__.